-Olympus E-M10 III versus Panasonic GX8
+Olympus E-M10 III vs Panasonic GX8

-The Olympus OM-D E-M10 Mark III and the Panasonic Lumix DMC-GX8 are two digital cameras that were revealed to the public, respectively, in August 2017 and July 2015.
+The Olympus OM-D E-M10 Mark III and the Panasonic Lumix DMC-GX8 are two digital cameras that were officially introduced, respectively, in August 2017 and July 2015.
 Both the E-M10 III and the GX8 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
-The Olympus has a resolution of 15.9 megapixel, whereas the Panasonic provides 20.2 MP.
+The Olympus has a resolution of 15.9 megapixels, whereas the Panasonic provides 20.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX8 is somewhat larger (1 percent) than the Olympus E-M10 III.
 Moreover, the GX8 is markedly heavier (19 percent) than the E-M10 III.
 It is noteworthy in this context that the GX8 is splash and dust-proof, while the E-M10 III does not feature any corresponding weather-sealing.